emmahewson/island-bees/README.md

 Bug - during deployment my products page wouldn't load and returned a 400 error.
 I turned debug back on and discovered that it couldn't load the sort_box.js file and was throwing up a suspicious operation error and blocking the page.
 I fixed this error with the help of this page https://stackoverflow.com/questions/43529912/suspicious-operation-attempted-access-to-denied-while-loading-static-files by removing the leading '/' on the script tag in the template.

+Bug - Whilst initially working correctly I found that my checkout began to create duplicates when placing an order - one in the view and another in the webhook.
+After extensive research and testing using print statements I discovered that the problem was at the point where the webhook searches for the order in the database and if it didn't find it, creates the order.
+The problem stemmed from the form fields which were not required and so could be empty - phone number and street address 2.
+I fixed the problem by removing these fields from the search parameters in the webhook query.

 Mention
 using widget-tweak to add style classes to the form inputs in the auth templates The delivery charge calculations when no delivery is chargable